-NOVAGA financial statements follow accounting standards of not-for-profit entities in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205, Not-for-Profit Entities - Presentation.
-Under those standards, NOVAGA is required to report information regarding its financial position and activities in three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.

-The NOVAGA's net assets have been classified and reported as follows:
+NOVAGA financial statements follow accounting standards of not-for-profit entities in accordance with the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205, Not-for-Profit Entities Presentation.
+Under those standards, NOVAGA is required to report information regarding its financial position and activities in two classes of net assets: net assets with donor restrictions and net assets without donor restrictions.
+NOVAGA's net assets have been classified and reported as follows: